kleingeo/SlicerBatchConversion/README.md

 [`BatchStructureSetConversionSeg.py`](BatchStructureSetConversionSeg.py)

 BatchStructureSetConversion extracts the GTV, CTV and PTV for RTSTRUCT dicom files.
-This script requires SlicerRT module.
 Similar to the other, it is best to hard-code the paths for an existing Slicer 3D DICOM database (same as above).

 This script is much slower than the transform one above.
 To ensure proper functionality it may be best to run this with